 About our School

 Weston School is full primary with a well-established but also changing community.
-We have growing dairying families who are bringing diversity and richness to our school culture.
+Webenefit from being both rural and urban which brings both diversity and richness to our school culture.

 Our school has very active children, they take part in many out of school and in-school sports.
 Our school is currently the lead school for North Otago with the Sports Activator Programme.
 We offer a wide range of Out of Hours Music and Art programmes with tutors available for drums, guitar, saxophone, clarinet and art.

 Literacy is encouraged across the Curriculum.
 Weston School strives hard to lift all children who are at risk of not achieving in reading and writing.
 Teachers use a variety of assessment tools to gather reliable information on children and this is gathered and analysed closely.
-We have support from RTLB and RTLit for a number of children as well as Teacher Aide support.
-These children are often the subject of teacher inquiries in order to improve teaching and learning in our school.
+We have support from RTLB and RTLit for a number of children as well as Learnign Assistant support.
+Priority learners are the subject of teacher inquiries in order to improve teaching and learning in our school.

 Numeracy & Mathematics –Weston School has a commitment to improving capability in Numeracy.
 All teachers are striving to lift all children who are achieving below or at risk.
 Their progress is being tracked throughout the year and teachers are encouraged to seek innovation and use flexible learning groupings to develop learning and understanding.
 Teachers use all the current numeracy tools to assess progress and applicants would need to be well versed in these.
 To raise Numeracy achievement in 2013 we were successful in gaining entry to ALiM for two groups of students.
 We have gone on to incorporate JAM since 2014.
 In 2016 teachers have undertaken a school wide inquiry to lift student’s knowledge and strategies with Place Value.
 We hope to engage with the ALiM programme again in 2017 in order to offer equity for children to access the curriculum successfully.